DASA-Design/PyDASA/README.md

 1. **pydasa**
    1. **analysis**

-      1. conversion.py unit conversion handler for the solver, OUT OF SCOPE for now!!!❌
+      1. conversion.py unit conversion handler for the solver, OUT OF SCOPE for now!!!📋
       2. scenario.py:  contains the Sensitivity class for understanding variance in the coefficients. ✅
       3. simulation.py: monte carlo slmulator for one coefficient. ✅